 GeneCards Summary for PRKCD Gene

 PRKCD (Protein Kinase C, Delta) is a Protein Coding gene.
-Diseases associated with PRKCD include autoimmune lymphoproliferative syndrome, type iii and common variable immunodeficiency.
+Diseases associated with PRKCD include autoimmune lymphoproliferative syndrome, type iii and autosomal recessive systemic lupus erythematosus.
 Among its related pathways are CCR5 Pathway in Macrophages and Trk receptor signaling mediated by the MAPK pathway.
 GO annotations related to this gene include identical protein binding and protein kinase binding.
 An important paralog of this gene is PRKCB.

 UniProtKB/Swiss-Prot Summary for PRKCD Gene